 - Click here to learn how to add documents to a DocuSign Room via emai.

 People - on the People tab, you can see all of the individuals who are involved with the transaction.
 You can also control the access to forms and remove Room members.
-You can also invite vendors if they need to upload a specific document.
+You can also invite people to the Room, if they need to upload a specific document.

 - Click here to learn how to ensure your Rainmaker and team members are added to a DocuSign Room.

-- Click here to learn how to invite vendors to a Room.
+- Click here to learn how to invite people to a Room.

 Envelopes - the Envelopes tab is where you will create and manage your Envelopes for this Room.
 Envelopes are what we use to send, sign, and complete forms in DocuSign.
 Envelopes consist of a single or multiple documents, recipients who need to complete or view documents, and an email message that will accompany the Envelope, once sent.